PupkinLangford/dumb-instagram/README.md

 - use like counts.
 Query full list only when user modals opened.
 - re-query of db on every key up for search will likely not scale
 - pass props (existing caption/location) to EditPost; no need to re-query
-- clear cached queries after edit/delete post mutations
+- rerun queries after edit/delete post mutations
 - factor modals into separate components
 - refactor settings forms to separate components
 - fix explicit any typings in arrays of GraphQL data and PostFooterProps
 - add delete account tab to settings
-- profile picture being cached; clear cache when new picture uploaded !!
-MUST FIX BEFORE DEPLOYMENT!!
+- profile picture being cached; clear cache when new picture uploaded.
 - prevent modalform parent click event from propagating to children
-- reset cache on login/logout, change headers to not dump cache always
 - use graphql subscriptions to avoid manual refresh